Using deep learning to construct stochastic local search SAT solvers with performance bounds: Methods

-that is, that oracle factory that maximises the probability that $S$ returns a solution.
+which is that specific oracle factory that maximizes the probability that $S$ returns a solution.

-We take a variational approach to this task and optimize a parametrized oracle factory $F_\theta$, where $\theta$ are some set of parameters in a parameter space $\Theta$.
-In particular, we introduce a novel loss function that is inspired by the propositions above: For a given value of $\theta$, introduce an additional parametrized functional $\mu_\theta[\phi]$ that maps an instance $\phi$ to a function from $[m]$ to the reals.
-We then define the \emph{Lov\'{a}sz Local} (LLL) loss as
+We take a variational approach to this task and optimize a parameterized oracle factory $F_\theta$, where $\theta$ are some set of parameters in a parameter space $\Theta$.
+The total loss is a linear combination of two loss functions, described in detail below,

-where $\| \cdot \|_z$ indicates the usual $p-$norm.
-This loss is motivated by the propositions above, which imply that a smaller loss leads to better performance of (variants of) the MT algorithm.\footnote{Indeed, a simple calculation based on the union bound lets us derive a lower bound of $1 - \mathbb{E}_{\phi \sim \mathcal{P}}[L_{LLL, 1}(\theta, \phi)]$ to~(\ref{eq:prob_across_instances}), however since bounds based on the union bound are rarely of practical interest we refrain from stating this bound formally, since we believe the LLL loss is already sufficiently motivated.}